monkeyToneCircuits/BlinkyTree/README.md

 It's an interactive Christmas tree that flickers in a candle-like manner.
 When you blow onto the microphone, the tree kicks off one of its songs, playing it on the buzzer.
 The LED rings blink in correspondence to the frequency of the notes in the songs.

-Have fun with it, and if you want to build your own, you can get yours at [BlinkyParts.com](https://www.blinkyparts.com) very soon!
+Have fun with it, and if you want to build your own, you can get yours at [BlinkyParts.com](https://shop.blinkyparts.com/de/BlinkyTree-Interaktiver-Weihnachtsbaum-Loetbausatz/blink23179)!

 It's built around the ATtiny85 microcontroller.

+## 🎵 Customize Your Songs!

+**New in v2.0:** You can now customize which songs play on your BlinkyTree without recompiling locally!

+1. **Fork this repository** on GitHub
+2. **Edit `config.yaml`** to:
+   - Enable/disable songs
+   - Adjust playback settings (speed, pitch, duty cycle)
+3. **Add your own songs** by placing MusicXML files in the `songs/` folder
+4. **Push your changes** - GitHub Actions automatically builds your custom firmware
+5. **Download the `.hex` file** from the Actions artifacts and flash to your ATtiny85!

+See the [Adding Custom Songs](#adding-custom-songs) section for detailed instructions.

 ## Features